-After 10 years living abroad, I’ve experienced all the ups and downs and learned a lot along the way.
+After 12 years of living abroad as an expat, I’ve experienced all the ups and downs and learned a lot along the way.
 From visa problems in the UK to the language barriers in France, there is no problem I have not encountered.

-So, I’ve put together a list of everything you need to know BEFORE moving abroad.
+So, I’ve put together a list of what you should consider before moving abroad.

 1. Visa Requirements

-It’s easy to want to move abroad, but you first need to check if it’s possible.
+It’s easy to want to move abroad, but you first need to check if you can.
 For most countries, you must apply for your visa in your country of residence before arriving.
 So, this should be the first thing you do.

 Visas can be expensive and there are often hidden costs.

 As an example, when I was paying for my UK visa, I discovered that I needed to pay for the National Healthcare Service in advance.
-It was £624 pounds per year of my visa.
+It was £624 per year for my visa.
 So, it was £3120 plus the cost of the visa application.

 Then, for my spouse of a French citizen visa, I was told by the French consulate that my visa was free, which was true.
 I submitted my application for free, but once I arrived in France, I had to pay an arrival fee of €250.